40net-cloud/fortinet-oci-solutions/FortiWeb/Standalone/readme.md

 - `vcn_id`
 - `vcn_cidr_block`
 - `management_subnet_cidr_block`
-- `trust_subnet_cidr_block`
 - `mgmt_private_ip`
-- `trust_private_ip`
 - `volume_size`

-The template is designed to use a single compartment for all deployment resources and a simple two-subnet topology.
+The template is designed to use a single compartment for all deployment resources and a simple one-subnet topology.

 ## Outputs